At the American School of Bombay we believe that every child learns at different paces and in different ways.

 To ensure that EAL students can satisfy the academic requirements and participate to the fullest extent possible in school life, ASB has established minimum levels of English proficiency for students entering Grades 9 and above.
 Participation in the EAL program is not optional or elective; assessments determine the extent and level of support needed.
 The EAL specialists consider each student’s proficiency level while also working closely with mainstream classroom teachers to determine the content, strategies, and skills taught, making the instruction highly individualized.

 School Psychologist (School-wide; Pre-K to Grade 12)

-The School Psychologist works with counselors, specialists, teachers, parents, and students in ensuring that students with learning or language needs are provided with support.
+The School Psychologist works with counselors, specialist teachers, parents and students in ensuring that students with learning, language and/or counseling needs are given support by the school.
 The School Psychologist also provides individual/family counseling support.
 In addition, the School Psychologist conducts formal psycho-educational assessments when needed.

 Elementary, middle, and high school counselors play numerous roles within our school to ensure that students' social, emotional and academic needs are being met.
 They provide a wide range of services that include individual, group or family counseling, classroom guidance, parenting support, faculty and parent workshops, college planning, and course selection.
 Additionally, the counselors lead the character education programming in each of the divisions.

 Privacy of Information Statement

 The purpose of meeting with a counselor or therapist is to get help with problems in your life that are bothering you or that are keeping you from being successful in important areas of your life.
 Sometimes these issues will include things you do not want others to know about.
 For most people, knowing that what they say will be kept private helps them feel more comfortable and have more trust in their counselor or therapist.
 Privacy, also called confidentiality, is an important and necessary part of good counseling.